-Today, the California Western Railroad/Skunk Train continues to be primarily an excursion railroad, operating over a 40-mile route, via vintage motorcars from the 1930s, diesel-powered locomotives and steam engines.
+Today, the California Western Railroad/Skunk Train continues to be an excursion railroad, operating over segments of a 40-mile route, via vintage motorcars from the 1930s, diesel-powered locomotives and steam engines.
 The Skunk Train currently operates multiple trips per day during the peak season, from Fort Bragg to the Glenn Blair Junction, approximately 7 miles total, and from Willits to Northspur, approximately 40 miles total.
-There is currently no way to travel between Willits and Fort Bragg on the line because of the closure at tunnel #1.
-California Western Railroad/Skunk Train plans to commence work to restore tunnel #1 beginning in the late fall of 2021, in anticipation of resuming service through the tunnel in late 2022 or early 2023.
+There is currently no way to travel between Willits and Fort Bragg on the line because of the closure at tunnel #1, which closed in 2013.
+Since 2013, California Western Railroad/Skunk Train has said it plans to commence work to restore tunnel #1, but has not yet done so.
 The Skunk Train hosts numerous special events throughout the year; and private charters, weddings, corporate retreats, and other events may also be planned.
 For additional information, visit the Skunk Train's website at www.skunktrain.com.

-Freight service is not currently provided along this rail line, however, the planned restoration of tunnel #1 will allow CWR to meet the growing demand for freight service once complete.
+Freight service has not been provided along this rail line, however, if there were to be restoration of tunnel #1, California Western Railroad could provide freight service between Fort Bragg and Willits, if there is a market demand for freight between Fort Bragg and Willits.
 Tunnel repair may be eligible for certain State or Federal grant programs; however, private entities would typically need to partner with a public agency to sponsor a grant application.
 This railroad is not eligible for transit assistance funds (such as Transit and Intercity Rail Capital Program - TIRCP) because it does not operate regularly scheduled transit service.
 PUC regulations for passenger train service apply to the California Western Railroad/Skunk Train even though it primarily operates excursion rail service.